aegon-targeryan-2/Calculator/README.md

 ## Installation

-1. Download or clone this repository
+1. Clone or download this repository to your system and open it in your preferred IDE.

 ```bash
 git clone https://github.com/Codilosopher/Calculator.git